 The mission of the department is to teach chemical engineering principles and their application in an inspiring learning environment and to prepare students for engineering careers by developing the skills of critical thinking, analytical abilities and communication proficiency, and by instilling a sense of professional ethics and societal responsibility.

 Program Educational Objective

-The Program Educational Objective for the BSChE degree program is to provide a chemical engineering foundation that enhances the graduates experience and abilities in their chosen field.
+The Program Educational Objective for the BSChE degree program is that, within a few years of graduation, graduates will:

 The department takes pride in its mentoring of undergraduate students.
 Each student who declares chemical or environmental engineering as a (potential) major is assigned an academic adviser from the full-time department faculty.
 Typically, the same adviser follows the student's academic progress and serves as a mentor from the first year through graduation.